 via Modern Rugs Co

-This Cheat Sheet from Modern-Rugs has some excellent recommendations for the various rooms in your home.
+This cheat sheet has some excellent recommendations for the various rooms in your home.

-Peace Lilli’s and Moth Orchids are great for the bedroom and English Ivy and Chinese Evergreen are excellent choices when it comes to your bathroom.
+Peace Lilli’s and Moth Orchids are great for the bedroom.
+English Ivy and Chinese Evergreen are excellent choices when it comes to your bathroom.

 House Plant Light Guide